blade34242/opsdash-operational-dashboard-nextcloud/README.md

 - 0.5.x → Nextcloud 32 (Calendar 6.0.x for local dev; later widen to 33)

 Install (dev)
-1) Place the app folder in your Nextcloud apps path (e.g., `/var/www/html/apps-extra/opsdash`).
+1) Place the app folder in your Nextcloud apps path (e.g., `/var/www/html/custom_apps/opsdash` on the official Docker images or `/var/www/html/apps-extra/opsdash` on legacy setups).
 2) Build assets: `npm ci && npm run build` inside the app folder.
 3) Enable via `occ app:enable opsdash` and open from the navigation.
 4) For demo data, install Calendar and run the seeding scripts (see docs).